torinmb/mediapipe-touchdesigner/README.md

 ![image-1](https://github.com/torinmb/mediapipe-touchdesigner/assets/6014011/ffb65b9b-e916-45ee-87fc-af7480cc2ac6)

 # A note on resolution
-Currently the model is limited to 720p input resolution, but we're working on higher resolutions
+Currently the model is limited to 720p input resolution - as long as that's a resolution your webcam supports, you're good to go.

 ## Components
 The plugin consists of a number of components: